 • Respirators or masks

-Applicants must submit an online application at https://recruiting.paylocity.com/Recruiting/Jobs/Details/344378 in order to apply for the position.
-Applications will be reviewed on a continuous basis and will be accepted until the position is filled.
+Applicants must submit an online application at www.ccfpd.org in order to apply for the position.
+Applications will be accepted on a rolling basis until the position is filled.
 For questions regarding the application process, please contact Human Resources at 217-586-3360 or HR@ccfpd.org.